 The film also marks the first Warner Bros.
 Pictures production since Sweeney Todd: The Demon Barber of Fleet Street (2007) to be co-produced by DreamWorks Pictures.
 In the case of Sweeney Todd: The Demon Barber of Fleet Street (2007), it was co-produced with Warner Bros.
 Pictures, Village Roadshow Pictures and Amblin Entertainment.

-Tye Sheridan plays a character who spends a significant portion of the film wearing a gadget over his eyes, just like his character Cyclops in X-Men: Apocalypse (2016).
+Tye Sheridan plays a character that spends a significant portion of the film wearing a gadget over his eyes, just like his character, Cyclops in X-Men: Apocalypse (2016) .

 Three cast members have also appeared on Game of Thrones (2011): Ralph Ineson, Kae Alexander, and Hannah John-Kamen.

 The film is not just a science fiction action adventure film it is also a mystery story.
 The reason for this is because in the movie, Wade setts out to uncover the secrets of The OASIS's deceased creator James Halliday as he sets out to find the Easter Egg which he will become the heir of the OASIS.

 The two quarters placed over James Halliday's eyes are from 1972.
 The birth year of Halliday and the first commercially successful video game, Atari's Pong.
 The cost to play: 25 cents